If anybody ever tells you that there is no such thing as a dry fruity wine, then you will now know better: raspberry wine!

 - Boil water (1 gallon) in a big pan and add sugar.

 - Stir it together until the sugar dissolves and then reduce the heat so the mix can cool for 30 minutes.

 - Add this water to the fermentation bin with your raspberries.
 Leave them for 1 hour so the berries can macerate; thus allowing the fructose to release and intensifying the flavour.

 - Squeezing the raspberries will accelerate this process and a potato masher will help to gently crush them perfectly.

 - Add yeast nutrient and citric acid you you crushed raspberry mixture before stirring together well.
 Leave the mixture in the fermentation bin for 1 day

 - Then add wine yeast and pectic enzyme (optional) and leave for 1 day

 - Strain your mixture so you have seperated the raspberry mush from your pink liquid.
 Don’t forget to squeeze out your cloth to avoid wasting some valuable liquid.

 - Ferment your wine for 5-7 days and stir twice daily.
 You will know that this step has been completed when you notice the fizzing and bubbling has stopped.

-Now you will turn to your winemaking equipment.
-Ensure everything you used has been thoroughly sterilized and that you have also dried everything.
+Now you will turn to your wine-making equipment.
+Ensure everything you used has been thoroughly sterilised and that you have also dried everything.
 The first task is to transfer your wine into a a glass demijohn using the funnel.